Luffy03/Large-Scale-Medical/Semi-supervised/README.md

 | VoComni_H       |   1.2B |    [Download](https://huggingface.co/Luffy503/VoCo/resolve/main/VoComni_H.pt?download=true)    |

 ### Dataset
 You can download our [VoComni](https://huggingface.co/datasets/Luffy503/VoComni) and assign them as labeled sets.
+For unlabeled sets, you can aggregate different sources of datasets into "imagesUn", it should be with same classes as [VoComni.json](./VoComni.json).
+Here, we only provide a baseline for training.

 The path should be organized as:
 ```